sCrypt-Inc/specification/docs/state.rst

 State Decorator
 ===============
 Declare any property that is part of the state with a decorator ``@state``.
 The state property can be used the same way as a regular property.
+Note, that an explicit constructor definition isn't allowed when the contract contains state properties.

 .. code-block:: solidity

     contract Counter {
         @state
         int counter;

-        constructor(int counter) {
-            this.counter = counter;
-        }
     }

 Propagate the State